 After a trip to Mount Victoria, consider hopping on a bus to visit Scorching Bay – one of Wellington’s best beaches with crystal clear waters.

 New Zealand was put on the map massively thanks to the cinematic masterpiece that is Lord of the Rings.
 For those movie buffs, it’s been remiss to visit Wellington without making the pilgrimage to the Weta Workshop, where you’ll learn out all about the magic Peter Jackson and his team of special and visual effects wizards did for movies such as The Hobbit, Avatar, and Ghost in the Shell.

 A pint and a pizza sounds like a perfect way to celebrate your 48-hours in Wellington!
 Get a taste of the cities famous craft beer scene on Ghuznee Street.
 This street is just a few blocks back from the waterfront and has a fantastic choice of brew bars including Whistling Sisters, Fortune Favours and Choice Bros set amongst plenty of Wellington’s best street art.

 Where to stay in Wellington

-ibis Wellington – 153 Featherston Street, Wellington Central – Nestled amoung the bustle of Lamberton Quay and within walking distance to many of the cities best attractions, the ibis is a perfect budget hotel in Wellington for those who want to save money but don’t want to skimp on location.
-The classic ibis Design have comfortable guest rooms with basic amenities – a mini bar, workspace, and ensuite. iBusiness rooms also include a Nespresso machine.
+ibis Wellington – 153 Featherston Street, Wellington Central – Nestled among the bustle of Lamberton Quay and within walking distance to many of the cities best attractions, the ibis is a perfect budget hotel in Wellington for those who want to save money but don’t want to skimp on location.
+The classic ibis Design has comfortable guest rooms with basic amenities – a minibar, workspace, and ensuite. iBusiness rooms also include a Nespresso machine.